Top Irons of 2020

 Golf expert Rob H. shares his top ten lineup of the best irons ever produced.

-So you want to buy irons this holiday season?
+On the hunt for a new set of Irons?
 If you thought drivers were hard to pick out, irons go to the next dimension.
 Cast vs. Chrome, Players Irons vs. Game Improvement Irons, Steel vs. Graphite, Kirk vs. Picard….wait, that's not golf.

 I have been helping people find golf clubs for over a decade and would love to share my top 10 list for irons.
 This is a lineup of what, in my opinion, are the strongest irons ever produced.

 The TaylorMade Sim Max Iron is one of the top performing irons for 2020.
 The SIM (Swing In Motion) has continued TaylorMade's lead as one of the best iron makers on the market.
 This iron features a bridge to connect the top and bottom of the iron.
 It also features an echo damping chamber to make the sound and feel be softer.
 The Sim Max also contains Inverted Cone Technology, which has been one of TaylorMade’s key technologies that helps speed up the edges of their clubs to help with distance control.

 This is a great option for most mid to high handicap golfers.
 This has lighter components; if you are a hard swinger, you may need to look at the P790 or get a custom shaft.
 This club also has a ladies option.